 - Two adjustable pipe wrenches

 - Cloths or towels to absurd any water spills

 How to change a tap washer

-1. To start, turn off the mains water supply by turning the main stopcock off – a valve normally located under your kitchen sink – until your tap runs dry.
+To start, turn off the mains water supply by turning the main stopcock off – a valve normally located under your kitchen sink – until your tap runs dry.
 If you are changing the washer on hot taps, you must also turn the immersion heater and boiler off.
-Note that monobloc taps do not have washers.Instead, they have ceramic discs, which are very hard wearing.
-To replace a ceramic disc you would need to get a replacement cartridge from your tap manufacturer.

-6. If your tap continues to drip its valve seating might be eroded.
-Repair this using a washing and seating set, which you can buy from a plumber’s merchant.
+If your tap continues to drip, its valve seating might be eroded.
+You can repair this using a washing and seating set, which you can buy from a plumber’s merchant.
 Alternatively you may need to replace the tap completely, with our guide to how to change a tap.